Tourism in Uttarakhand: Legend of Panch Kedar

+Panch Kailash

+Of the Panch Kailash (literally - the Five Kailashas), the collective name for the group of five Himalayan mountain peaks at separate locations sacred in Hinduism each with Kailash in its name, the second most sacred Adi Kailash is in Uttarakhand, the most sacred of all is the Mount Kailash is in Tibet, and the rest - Shrikhand Mahadev Kailash (aka Shikhar Kailash), Kinnaur Kailash (aka Kinner Kailash), and Manimahesh Kailash (aka Chamba Kailash) are all in the state of Himachal Pradesh of India.

 Panch Prayag

 Panch Prayag (पंच-प्रयाग) is an expression in Hindu religious ethos, specifically used to connote the five sacred river confluences in the Garhwal Himalayas in the state of Uttarakhand, India.
-The five prayags – prayag meaning "confluence" in Sanskrit – also termed as "Prayag pentad", namely the five river confluences, are Vishnu Prayag, Nand Prayag, Karn prayag, Rudra Prayag and Dev Prayag, in the descending flow sequence of their occurrence.
+The five prayags (meaning 'confluence'; also termed rayag pentad 'five river-confluences'), are, in descending flow sequence of their occurrence: Vishnu Prayag; Nand Prayag; Karn prayag; Rudra Prayag; and Dev Prayag.

 Vishnu Prayag

 The Alaknanda River, which originates in the eastern slopes of glacier fields of Chaukhamba, is joined by the Saraswathi River near Mana (that originates on the south from the international border), and then flows in front of the Badrinath temple, one of the most revered Hindu shrines.
 It then meets the Dhauli Ganges River, whose origin is from the Niti Pass, after traveling a distance of 25 km from its source to form the Vishnu Prayag (30.5626°N 79.5754°E).
 This stretch of the Alaknanda River is called the Vishnu Ganges.
 Legend narrates the worship offered by sage Narada to god Vishnu at this confluence.
 An octagonal shaped temple – located near the confluence – dated to 1889, is credited to Maharani of Indore – Ahalyabai.
 Though originally built to install a Shiva linga, it now houses a Vishnu image.
 A stairway from this temple leads to the Vishnu kund (kund means pool of water or lake) at the confluence, which is seen in a tranquil state.